 Commonly Asked Questions

-Pig’s feet taste similar to other cuts of pork, like the hocks or shoulder, but with a softer, more tender texture.
+Pigs feet taste similar to other cuts of pork, like the hocks or shoulder, but with a softer, more tender texture.
 The skin absorbs all the flavors from the seasoning and broth.

-How to Cook Pigs Feet (Southern Soul Food Recipe)
+Pigs Feet Recipe (Southern Soul Food)

 Equipment